Vista Underage DUI Defense Lawyers

 However, there are still lasting aftereffects of a juvenile DUI charge.
 For example, if your child is applying for college, the school can run a background check and deny him or her admittance for a BAC of 0.05% or higher.
 In addition, if your child is asked about any criminal charges while applying for a job, he or she is required to disclose any DUI charges and can be denied the job.

-But a DUI conviction is not a foregone conclusion. jD LAW can advocate for reduced charges and alternative sentencing, in addition to arguing for the case to be dismissed altogether.
+But a DUI conviction is not a foregone conclusion. jD Law Criminal Defense Attorneys can advocate for reduced charges and alternative sentencing, in addition to arguing for the case to be dismissed altogether.
 Our law firm provides representation in criminal and juvenile courts, as well as DMV hearings.
 We can also work to have a juvenile record sealed with your county court so that your child’s future is not negatively impacted by a juvenile DUI charge.

 While you may assume a DUI conviction is inevitable after your child is pulled over, that is simply not the case.
 DUIs rely heavily on police testimony and BAC tests, both of which can be riddled with errors and inaccurate conclusions.
 A breathalyzer test can register a false positive if improperly administered or if the subject has certain over-the-counter medication in his system, such as cough syrup.